Almost Sold Out

 This project was started because of my frustration with the fact that a number of very important gemmological textbooks were being allowed to go out of print or remain seriously out of date.
 In an industry that is as fluid as ours, it is absurd to be referencing out-dated material.
 Going 'digital' made sense because it allowed us to continually update and expand the contents while maintaining our promise to be the most up to date gemmological reference book on the market.

 The plan was always to produce 'Anniversary' printed editions every five years; essentially giving all our customers the best of both worlds.
 Of course the book has grown substantially since the 1st edition and now boasts 1342 pages (688 more than the 1st edition).
-This has necessitated publishing the 5th anniversary edition in two volumes.
+This has necessitated publishing the 5th anniversary edition in two volumes and due to the new HTML5 software replicating this in the digital format.

 So what has changed?

-The most radical change we have made to the digital edition is to make it available to view online.
-Now you have the option of downloading the 'device specific' files so that you have a free-standing e-book or you can simply log in and view it on the internet without taking up valuable space on your hard drive.
+Apart from converting all the digital files to HTML5, the most radical change is the ability to view it online.
+Now you have the option of downloading the 'device specific' files so that you have a free-standing (offline) e-book or you can simply log in and view it on the Internet without taking up valuable space on your hard drive.
 We want to provide you with more viewing options and make this publication more user-friendly.
 Since the book has more than doubled in size since the 1st edition, this is an important consideration and with more and more people having access to high-speed internet, it seemed a logical progression.

-Content wise, this edition features a brand new layout that gives the book a completely different look and feel.
+Content wise, both the digital and printed editions feature a brand new layout that gives the books a completely different look and feel.
 All the information has been updated, hundreds of new photographs have been added, there is a new section on gem mining in Africa and Myanmar, new pricing comparisons for all the major gemstones and a whole new approach to identifying gemstones.

 Covering all aspects of the science of gemmology and gem identification, the new edition features the photography of internationally renowned gemstone/mineral photographers Tino Hammid & Jeff Scovil plus some wonderful imagery by Conny Forsberg, John Dyer, David Dyer, Lydia Dyer, Priscilla Dyer, Ozzie Campos, Dmitry Stolyarevich, Arjuna Irsutti and Sergey Pryanechnikov.